akash-268/Farm-Stand/README.md

 ```
 mongo
 ```
-Install all the dependencies in node server
+Install all the dependencies in node server in another terminal.
 ```
 npm install
 ```